gokeeng/engineering-blog/about.md

+---
+layout: default
+title: About
+permalink: /about/
+---

+# About

 Hi everyone!

 I'm currently a Staff (Software) Engineer with [Trustpilot](https://www.trustpilot.com/ "Trustpilot's Homepage") and live just outside Edinburgh in Scotland.
 I've previously worked at a number of different organisations covering a variety of industries.